williamsca/bargaining-upzone/paper/slides.md

 ---

 # What I Need Help With
-- **Empirical Strategy**: DiD is natural method, but no obvious control group
-  - Continuous treatment (intensity proportional to pre-reform proffer rates)
-  - Would take logs, but many zeros - PPML? **(Looking for a reference)**
 - **Models of Land Use**, especially that feature imperfect competition or an upstream regulatory authority
-- **How to think about results** given evidence that reform (and its partial repeal) were anticipated
-  - Intertemporal substitution of rezoning

 ---